pusher/pusher-http-node/README.md

 ```

 This is useful for example on Heroku, which sets the PUSHER_URL environment
-variable to such an URL, if you have the Pusher addon installed.
+variable to such URL, if you have the Pusher addon installed.

 #### Additional constructor options